Building the Alabama Central Railway

 Construction has finally started.
 Plywood supports the yards and industrial areas.
 Subroadbed will consist of splines made from 1x4 cut on a table saw and hot glued together with 1/2 inch blocks between the splines.
 The roadbed will consist of brown board (insulated sheathing), cut to fit on top of the spline.
 I would like to use homasote but it is unavailable in this area at a price I can afford.
 Minimum radius is 29" on the mainline and 28" on the branchlines.
 There will be working interchanges with the GM&O, L&N, and the Frisco.
 The main layout fits in my basement garage, in an area 17' x 23'.
 One of the holdups to getting anything done was a flood I suffered.
 The hot water tank sprang a leak and put over 6" of water in the layout area and about that much over the rest of the basement.
 We had to replace all the carpeting in the downstairs den.
 I lost well over 20 years of model railroad magazines.
 I use these alot for reference, as there is great information going all the way back to the 40's.
 Just because the magazine is old doesn't mean the info or the technique is outdated at all.
 I can't get over modelers who say they wouldn't find the information useful because it doesn't cover their era.

 All the track except the staging yards and hidden tracks will be handlaid code 83 track and switches for the main and code 70 for the sidings, main yard, branchline and spurs.
-Rail is a combination of Railcraft, Proto87, and Microengineering products and while I started using Campbell’s Profile ties, their price has gotten too much for me.
+Rail is a combination of Railcraft, Proto87, and Microengineering products and while I started using Campbell’s Profile ties, their price had gotten too much for me,plus the company is out of business.
 So, I’ve been cutting my own!
 I use knotless white pine 1x4’s as my basic material.
 I cut the pine into approx 1/16 thick strips, on a table saw.
 I then cut the ties on a 4” table saw using some basic jigs.
 I have one jig that I cut the basic ties with, then another to cut the ties to length.
 I have to date cut approximately 25,000 ties.

 Here are some early construction pictures.